yoaroib/citas_sat/README.md

 `rfc`, `mail` **are needed before the calendar is shown**.

 `wait_time` changes how often the script refreshes the page for changes.
 By default is at 3 minutes.

-`name`, `phone` and `cel` are optional but could help by filling out the inputs once availability is found.